 A letter grade is issued for each semester separately.
 The 1st semester grade is made up of 40% 1st quarter grade, 40% 2nd quarter grade, and 20% semester final exam.
-Each quarter's grade is determined by total points in two categories: Assessments (90% of your quarter grade) and Practice Work (10% of your quarter grade).
+Each quarter's grade is determined by total points.

 Grading Scale: